Skip to Content

 While most common in older adults, if you have ever had chicken pox, you can get shingles.
 You may have a skin rash that turns into blisters, which may turn yellow or bloody before they scab and heal.

 While the shingles rash can clear up after a few weeks, seeing your Radiance Complexions Dermatology team is still recommended.
-Not only can they make you more comfortable, but without treatment, additional symptoms such as pain and tingling may last for months or years if left untreated.
+Not only can they make you more comfortable, but without treatment, additional symptoms such as pain and tingling may last for months or years.

 Tip: If you are 50 years or older, you may want to consider the Shingles vaccine which can prevent older individuals and those with weakened immune systems from contracting the infection.